plausible/docs/docs/stats-api.md

 #### Simple filters

-Each simple filter takes the form of `[operator, dimension, clauses]`.
+Each simple filter is an array with three or four elements `[operator, dimension, clauses]` or `[operator, dimension, clauses, modifiers]`.

 ##### operators